Nando Mondragon Nando Mondragon

-The History of Tattooing: A Beginner’s Guide for Aspiring Tattoo Artists
+The History of Tattoos: A Beginner’s Guide for Aspiring Tattoo Artists

 Tattooing has been practiced for thousands of years, with evidence dating back to Ötzi the Iceman (5,300 years ago).
 Ancient civilizations like the Egyptians, Polynesians, and Japanese used tattooing for rituals, status, and protection.
 Today, modern tattoo techniques blend artistry with advanced technology, preserving the rich history of body ink.